Centennial ANZAC Memorial Avenue at Pozières, France

 The Mayor of Pozières fully supports the project and will help address administration issues.
 The project is relevant to the Département of the Somme, which actively promotes WWI tourism and cultural exchanges and is applying for the Western Front battlefields to become a UNESCO heritage site.

 Commemorative avenues in Australia were almost always planned, organised and paid for by local community groups in association with local government.
 This project is partly based on this approach.
 Capital cost sharing (assumptions to be confirmed):

 - Australia – 100% of tree, plaques or signage and 50% of 10-year pruning cost and implementation, the total cost is estimated at $1200 per tree.

 - France – provides land, site preparation, support and planting, plaques installation and maintenance.

-TREENET will provide administration without cost.
-Implementation costs will include plaque design, media, promotional, translation and other direct project costs.
-Project management is included separately.
-Funds collected will only be used directly related to the project and will be held in a dedicated account and independently audited.
+Implementation costs will include some administrative costs related to overall project management, interpretive signage and plaque design, media, promotional, international language translation and other direct project costs.
+Funds collected will be dedicated entirely to the project and held in a dedicated account and independently audited.

 Outline Project Timing

 Planting will begin with the Battalion Avenue and determined by a range of factors, principally agreement and authorisation of the local French authorities; tree species determination and nursery program to produce the tree stock; optimal season for planting and the all important fund raising efforts by TREENET.